rayenrejeb/Publish-form-to-all-clients/README.md

 Server : NodeJS
 DB : MongoDG

-# To send form
+# To send a new Form
 Go to localhost:3100/addprofile to get the form page.

-# To check all forms submitted
+# To check all the submitted Forms
-Go to localhost:3100 to get table with all submits.
+Go to localhost:3100 to get a table with all the submits.